 Ladies’ Golf Union

 Breakthrough Breast Cancer is incredibly proud of our unique and successful partnership with the Ladies’ Golf Union (LGU).
 The LGU is the encompassing body for women’s amateur golf in Great Britain and Ireland and represents more than 200,000 female members and 3,000 golf clubs.
-Over the past five years, the LGU has raised more than £350,000 for Breakthrough – a fantastic amount.
+Since 2006, the LGU has raised more than £400,000 for Breakthrough – a fantastic amount.

-In 2012, the LGU helped to raise further funds through their specially designed golf pins as well as the LGU Breakthrough brooch for the September medal prize.
-Also, ladies’ golf clubs were challenged to hold fundraising events during October’s Breast Cancer Awareness Month, with the highest fundraising club being awarded a fantastic prize.
+The LGU raises further funds through their specially designed golf pins as well as the LGU Breakthrough brooch for the September medal prize.
+Also, ladies’ golf clubs are challenged to hold fundraising events during October’s Breast Cancer Awareness Month, with the highest fundraising club being awarded a fantastic prize.

 The LGU owns and organises the Ricoh Women’s British Open each year, one of four major championships in the ladies game.
 This allows Breakthrough a great opportunity to display our messaging and brand to the many thousands of spectators who attend the tournament.

-One of the world’s best loved home furnishings and fashion companies are proud supporters of Breakthrough.
+One of the world’s best loved home furnishings and fashion companies is a proud supporter of Breakthrough.

 Long-standing partner Laura Ashley has supported Breakthrough since 1993 and, during this time, has raised more than an incredible total of £155,000.

-Laura Ashley supports us throughout the year, during two of our most popular campaigns: Fashion Targets Breast Cancer (FTBC) and Breast Cancer Awareness Month (BCAM).
+Laura Ashley supports us throughout the year, during two of our most popular campaigns: Fashion Targets Breast Cancer (FTBC) and Breast Cancer Awareness Month.

 For spring’s FTBC campaign, Laura Ashley produce a limited edition fashion product which carries a generous 30% donation.

 During October, they continue their support by selling gorgeous pink products from their much-loved home furnishing range and fashion collection.
 Breakthrough receives 10% of the retail price for every item sold.

-Twelve years since our partnership began, M&S has raised an astounding £19 million helping to make an incredible impact in finding the causes of breast cancer.
+Since our partnership began in 2001, M&S has raised an astounding £20 million helping to make an incredible impact in finding the causes of breast cancer.